 Koalas are the original babywearers.
 I love pictures of koalas with their joeys either peeking out of their pouches or hanging out on mom’s back.
 (I wonder if they ever get a sore back from the youngsters hanging around?)
 And I’m a bit jealous of how easy labour is for koala moms.
 They deliver their joeys at a few weeks old, though that joey then has to crawl up through mom’s fur to the pouch.

 And so, after a bit more deliberation, I decided to make the leap and change my blog name.
 And URL.
 And new logo (thankfully my friend who had done my logo for me was happy with simply altering it a bit to reflect my new name).
-After a few tense weeks of waiting on Google and GoDaddy and Facebook, I had everything changed over.
+After a few tense weeks of waiting on Google and my blog host and Facebook, I had everything changed over.

 Overall, I’m happy with my new name.
 I feel like it better reflects who I am as a blogger, but also who my readers are.
 We’re moms.
 I hope the koala stirs up images of attachment parenting and closeness between mom and baby—or at least that it’s cute enough you remember it to come back again. 🙂